KeiganPerryMatson/final-project-big-data-tools-and-techniques/README.md

 ## Execution

 For this assignment, I decided to use a Kaggle dataset with the results of a mental health survey (see https://www.kaggle.com/datasets/bhavikjikadara/mental-health-dataset).
 After removing the date column, which I deemed not useful for my purposes, and adding a patient_id column to give each row a unique identifier, I wrote the Python code in this repository to store the data into a MongoDB database.
 For the latter portion of the project involving models and visualizations, I elected to use MongoDB Atlas to query the data directly from the database and create 3 visualizations.
-As such, functions to retrieve data from the database and to display visualizations was not necessary for this repository.
+As such, functions to retrieve data from the database and to display visualizations were not necessary for this repository.

 ## Set-Up